You don't need to sightread music fluently or have a lot of prior singing experience to join although both of those

 Directions: To access Fulton, enter the quad just East of the corner of 59th & Ellis.
 Turn left once inside the quad, and the entrance to Goodspeed is straight ahead (in the Southwest corner of the quad).
 Take the very slow elevator to the 4th floor, and turn left.

 Tuition to participate is waived for University of Chicago students.

 For others, tuition is $175 for the coming season, with a self-chosen optional discounted tuition of $125.

 On the flip side, we also offer an optional $250 tuition for those who would like to donate to help subsidize the choir.

-In addition to our in-person monthly meetings, choir members will be given unlimited access to digital files for the choir posted on Village Harmony's Thinkific learning platform.
+In addition to our monthly meetings, choir members will be given unlimited access to digital files for the choir posted on Village Harmony's Thinkific learning platform.
 A full gamut of teaching materials will reinforce the live teaching for much of our repertoire, with individual voice parts recordings, performance samples, pronunciation tracks, word sheets, translations, scores and a generous variety of digital background resources to dive into.